Access to China Articles

 4. Chinese payment gateways

-All countries have rules and regulations on which payment methods can be used and when.
+All countries have rules and regulations governing the use of payment methods and their application.
 To that end, China has its own rules and regulations and will not allow a Chinese business to operate payment processes on non-Chinese approved systems.
 This applies to all Internet transactions processed on servers/clouds/data centres in China.
 All payments made in China must be to a Chinese bank account.

 An overseas business needs access to some parts of these payment gateways to trade widely and successfully with Chinese people and businesses.
 “If you cannot take a payment, you cannot process an order.”

-China has very successful payment processing systems and a gateway for day-to-day trading.
+China has a highly successful payment processing system and a gateway for day-to-day trading.

 5. Business to Business (B2B)

-Face-to-face trading has been the traditional way of doing business in China for the last 50 years.
+Face-to-face trading has been the traditional method of conducting business in China for the past 50 years.
 Today, the internet is essential in identifying potential suppliers.
-The key issue is that few foreign websites can be found in China.
+The key issue is that few foreign websites are accessible in China.

 The standard process is to price the export to China as FOB (Freight on Board).